sugaryourcoffee/monitoring/docs/ganglia.md

 Now is a good time to commit our new module to Git.
 How this is done can be found at [Install Nagios on the box](https://github.com/sugaryourcoffee/monitoring/blob/master/docs/monitoring.md#install-nagios-on-the-box).

+Ganglia consist of several software packages where we will install not all of them.
+To see what is available on Ubuntu 14.04LTS we can issue following command

+    ganglia$ sudo apt-cache search ganglia
+    collectd-core - statistics collection and monitoring daemon (core system) ganglia-modules-linux - Ganglia extra modules for Linux (IO, filesystems, multicpu)
+    ganglia-monitor - cluster monitoring toolkit - node daemon ganglia-monitor-python - cluster monitoring toolkit - python modules ganglia-nagios-bridge - cluster monitoring toolkit - scalable Nagios integration
+    ganglia-webfrontend - cluster monitoring toolkit - web front-end gmetad - cluster monitoring toolkit - Ganglia Meta-Daemon libganglia1 - cluster monitoring toolkit - shared libraries libganglia1-dev - cluster monitoring toolkit - development libraries
+    libgmetric4j-java - gmetric4j Ganglia metric transmission API
+    libjmxetric-java - JMXetric Ganglia metric transmission API logster - Generate metrics from logfiles for Graphite and Ganglia

+Ganglia is collecting data from servers and can display them in a Ganglia web interface.
+On the Ganglia server we need to install *ganglia-webfrontend* and *gmetad*. *ganlia-webfrontend* will also install *gmetad*. *gmetad* collects the data from the server and *ganglia-webfrontend* displays the data.
+*ganlia-monitor*, respectively the containing application *gmond* is collecting data on the servers and provides them to *gmetad*.
+That is every server we want to collect data from we need to install *ganglia-monitor* on.
+As we want to also monitor our Ganglia server we have to install *ganglia-monitor* on the servers (clients) and on the Ganglia server (server).

+### Install Ganglia on the Server
+From the above information we can derive that we need Puppet modules for server and clients.
+We first start with the server class and then create an install module.

+Now create a server.pp file in `/etc/puppet/modules/ganglia/manifests/server.pp` with following content.

+    class ganglia::server {
+      class { '::ganglia::server::install': } ->
+      Class['ganglia::server']
+    }

+Create a directory `/etc/puppet/modules/ganglia/manifests/server/`

+    uranus$ mkdir /etc/puppet/modules/ganglia/manifests/server

+and create a file `install.pp` in that directory with following content

+    class ganglia::server::install {
+      package { ["ganglia-monitor", "ganglia-webfrontend"]:
+        ensure => installed,
+      }
+    }

+In order the `ganglia::server::install` class gets invoked we have to add a respective node to `/etc/puppet/manifests/site.pp`

+    node 'ganglia.fritz.box' {
+      include ::ganglia::server
+    }

+The next step is to install Ganglia which will install configuration files that we need for further configuration.
+So we run Puppet from the Ganglia server.

+    ganglia$ sudo puppet agent --test

+After the installation we have two new directories `/etc/ganglia/` and `/etc/ganglia-webfrontend/`.
+We can invoke `gmond` and `gmetad` on the command line.

+    ganglia$ gmond -V
+    gmond 3.6.0
+    ganglia$ gmetad -V
+    gmetad 3.6.0

+The directory `/etc/ganglia-webfrontend` contains an Apache configuration file `/etc/ganglia-webfrontend/apache.conf` that we have to make available to Apache so it gets loaded when Apache starts up.
+For that to happen we create a link in `/etc/apache2/conf-available/` to that file and run Apache's `a2enconf`.
+We have to start `a2enconf` whenever we change that file.
+Let's add `/etc/puppet/modules/ganglia/manifests/server/config.pp` with following content.

+    class ganglia::server::config {
+      file { "/etc/apache2/conf-available/ganglia.conf":
+        ensure => link,
+        target => "/etc/ganglia-webfrontend/apache.conf",
+      }

+      exec { "enable-ganglia-apache.conf":
+        command => "/usr/sbin/a2enconf -q ganglia",
+        require => File["/etc/apache2/conf-available/ganglia.conf"],
+        notify  => Class["apache::service"],
+      }
+    }

+Before we run Puppet we have to add `ganglia::server::config` to `/etc/puppet/ganglia/manifests/server.pp`.

+    class ganglia::server {
+      class { '::ganglia::server::install': } ->
+      class { '::ganglia::server::config':  } ->
+      Class['ganglia::server']
+    }

+A last step is to import our Apache modue to our Ganlia node in `/etc/puppet/manifests/site.pp`.

+    node 'ganglia.fritz.box' {
+      include ::ganglia::server
+      include ::apache
+    }

+Now we run Puppet on the Ganglia server to get the files in place.

+    ganglia$ sudo puppet agent --test

+The Ganglia web interface should now be available at [localhost:4568/ganglia](http://localhost:4568/ganglia).
+But currently we are not collecting any metrics.
+For that we have to configure *gmond.conf*.